 Decision Log Example

-Let’s make up a theoretical case to go through the process.
+Let’s make up a theoretical case to go through the process of making a decision log for a project.
 For our decision log example, let’s contemplate a construction site that is wondering whether to use steel or wood when framing a smaller backhouse to the larger building.

 The decision log would have all the data detailed above, such as the project name, the name of the project manager, an ID and the title could be something like “Backhouse Frame.”
 The people involved would be the project manager, architect and contractor at a minimum.